conduktor/conduktor-docs/docs/guides/reference/self-service-reference.md

 ````

 **Application checks:**

 - `spec.owner` is a valid Console Group
 - Delete MUST fail if there are associated `ApplicationInstance`

-**Side effect in Console & Kafka:**
+**Side effect in Console and Kafka:**

-None.
-Deploying this object will only create the Application in Console.
+None!cDeploying this object will only create the Application in Console.
 It can be viewed in the Application Catalog.

-### Application Instance
+### Application instance

 Application Instance represent an actual deployment of an application on a Kafka Cluster for a Service Account.
 This is the core concept of Self-service as it ties everything together:

 - Kafka cluster
 - Service Account
 - Ownership on resources